Doomsday prophets in Los Angeles are waiting for the Big One.

 It’s far harder to convince smaller commercial property owners to kick up the cash for insurance.

-“It’s a choice and it’s up to you,” Ziai said, adding that he opted out of earthquake insurance on a 100-year-old property in Venice Beach and chose to do a seismic retrofit within 18 months.
+“It’s a choice and it’s up to you,” as long as you meet minimum seismic thresholds, Ziai said.
+He opted out of long-term earthquake insurance on a 100-year-old property in Venice Beach that was previously retrofitted in the 1970s and chose to do a seismic retrofit within 18 months.

 Etan Frankel, an L.A.-based investor who owns 10 properties in California, chose not to renew an earthquake insurance policy on a strip mall he owns.
 The price tag would have been up to $20,000 per year.